Volcanoes National Park Rwanda / Parc National Des Volcans (PNV)

 What to Expect the day you trek gorillas in Rwanda

-Carry your gorilla permit with you as you leave your hotel that morning and make sure you have packed all the necessary gears like gloves, trekking boots, long sleeved wear, rain jackets, snacks and packed lunch, walking stick (very necessary), among others, this is what you should expect the day of your gorilla trekking excursion in the Rwanda.
+Carry your gorilla permit with you as you leave your hotel that morning and ensure you have packed all the necessary gears like gloves, trekking boots, long sleeved wear, rain jackets, snacks and packed lunch, walking stick (very necessary).

 Carry your passport with you as you head to the park headquarters for an early morning pre-tracking briefing by park officials.
 Your gorilla permits will be crosschecked with your passports to verify that you are the right owner of the permit.
 At this moment, you are expected to be ready with your packed lunch since no one is certain about the time you will take to see these gorillas.

-After a quick briefing on safety measures and what to expect during the day, you will be grouped in groups of 8 people maximum and each group is assigned one gorilla family to trek.
-Rwanda has 10 gorilla families, hence 10 groups of 8 people each are the ones allowed to track on a particular day.
+After a quick briefing on safety measures and what to expect during the day, you will be divided in groups of 8 people maximum and each group is assigned one gorilla family to trek.
+Rwanda has 15 gorilla families, with currently being used for tourism with 8 people allowed to track per group per day.

 Assigning the groups highly depends on the fitness and age of the guests.
 For example, those above 45 years and the ones with less fitness are assigned the ‘easy to find’ gorilla families which do not wander far away from the trail heads.
 However, even those with special interests about specific groups may inform their guides to help them negotiate with rangers before assigning the groups such that they may be assigned those specific groups too.